rails-girls-summer-of-code/summer-of-code/students/application.md

 If you have any queries about the application process, please <a href="mailto:contact@rgsoc.org">send us an email</a>.

 Please note, applications sent after the deadline cannot be considered for judging.

+<h3 id="contribute">Contributions before July</h3>

+RGSoC is all about community.
+Students develop as coders with the support of a network (mentor, coaches, supervisor, etc.).
+As such, you do not need to start contributing before July.
+In fact, many RGSoC applicants will only have the opportunity to contribute during the planned 3 month period (July-September) when awarded a scholarship.

+Some project mentors may give you a chance to contribute early to get a sense of the codebase.
+However, this is not a requirement.
+Many RGSoC mentors actually prefer to wait until a team is assigned to their project before making a roadmap, assigning tasks, and starting contributions.

+Before asking a mentor about contributing early, please check if they have already given details or answered a question about it in the project details or comments in the <a href="https://teams.railsgirlssummerofcode.org/projects" target="_blank">Teams App</a>.

 <h3 id="selection">Selection and judging</h3>